 Low Vision Division

-The Low Vision Division, comprised of manufacturers of low vision devices, works to raise awareness of low vision rehabilitation among eye care providers as well as visually impaired consumers and their caregivers.
+The Low Vision Division, composed of manufacturers of low vision devices, works to raise awareness of low vision rehabilitation among eye care providers as well as visually impaired consumers and their caregivers.

-A dedicated Low Vision Division Liaison Amber Robinson answers questions, responds to concerns, and provides direction to receive professional answers to industry issues.
+A dedicated Low Vision Division Liaison answers questions, responds to concerns, and provides direction to receive professional answers to industry issues.

 Contact Lists to Expand Your Client Database